This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 Where is the flight going to? (the United States, the Philippines, India)

 How many adult tickets?
 1 to 6 --> (1, more than one)

 How many children tickets?
 0 to 6 --> (0, 1, more than one)

-Once we have thought through what inputs are important enough to include in your test inputs (and probably excluded things that will not impact how the system being tested operates), Hexawise makes it easy to quickly create powerful tests that will allow us to maximize our test execution efficiency.
+Once we have thought through what test conditions are important enough to include in your model (and probably excluded things that will not impact how the system being tested operates), Hexawise makes it easy to quickly create powerful tests that will allow us to maximize our test execution efficiency.

-Once we enter our test inputs into Hexawise, we simply click on the "Create Tests" button at the top of the screen.
+Once we enter our parameters into Hexawise, we simply click on the "Scenarios" link in the left navigation pane.